huggingface/blog/annotated-diffusion.md

 * next, a sequence of upsampling stages are applied.
 Each upsampling stage consists of 2 ResNet/ConvNeXT blocks + layernorm + attention + residual connection + an upsample operation
 * finally, a ResNet/ConvNeXT block followed by a convolutional layer is applied.

-Ultimately, neural networks stack up layers as if they were lego blocks.
+Ultimately, neural networks stack up layers as if they were lego blocks (but it's important to [understand how they work](http://karpathy.github.io/2019/04/25/recipe/)).

 ```python
 class Unet(nn.Module):